round — Round values to nearest integers, decimal places, or significant digits with MATLAB-compatible modes.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how round works, line by line, in Rust.
+Read exactly how round is executed, line by line, in Rust.

 About RunMat